United Coalition Party: History

 The party was established in August 2010 as a merger of the Kiribati Independent Party and Protect the Maneaba.
-The new party held 12 seats, making it the largest opposition faction, resulting in its leader Rimeta Beniamina being appointed Leader of the Opposition.
-However, she later defected to the Maurin Kiribati Party (MKP).
+The new party held 12 seats, making it the largest opposition faction.
+This resulted in its leader Rimeta Beniamina being appointed Leader of the Opposition.
+However, he later defected to the Maurin Kiribati Party (MKP).

-In the 2011 parliamentary elections it won ten seats, and was able to nominate Tetaua Taitai for the 2012 presidential elections.
+In the 2011 parliamentary elections the party won ten seats.
+As a result it was able to nominate Tetaua Taitai for the 2012 presidential elections.
 Taitai finished second with 35% of the vote.

 In January 2016 it merged with the MKP to form the Tobwaan Kiribati Party.